- Categories:

 When is National Anti-Boredom Month?

-What causes boredom?
+What are the common causes of boredom?

 How To Celebrate National Anti-Boredom Month